alpmestan/ghc.nix/README.md

 # and place all the build artifacts under ./_mybuild/.
 $ hadrian/build.sh -j4 --flavour=quickest --build-root=_mybuild
 # you could also ask hadrian to boot and configure for you, with -c

+# if you have never used cabal-install on your machine, you will likely
+# need to run the following before the hadrian command:
+$ cabal update
 ```

 ## Running `./validate`